-Appendix A - Explanatory notes for Plymouth CAST schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for Plymouth CAST MAT state-funded schools.
 The oversubscription criteria for this school are detailed above.
-Further admissions information can be found in BCP Council's Admission to Infant / First School 2024: A Guide for Parents and Carers
+Further information can be found at Bournemouth, Christchurch and Poole Council's Admission to Infant / First School 2025: A Guide for Parents and Carers